 Introduction:

 Health Education England (HEE) invest a significant amount of money into post-qualification dental training each year in order to develop safe and competent dental practitioners.
 Health Education England across Yorkshire and Humber (HEEYH) currently provides opportunity for the recently qualified dental graduate to complete one of three training pathways; Dental Foundation Training (DFT), DFT followed by Dental Core Training (DCT) or a two-year integrated longitudinal dental foundation training programme (LDFT).
 Part 1 of this paper has explained each of these training pathways in detail and its current evidence base.
-There is very limited evidence comparing the three different post-qualification dental training pathways; DFT, LDFT and DFTDCT and which training pathway may best prepare trainees for independent clinical practice and future career prospects.
+There is very limited evidence comparing the three different post-qualification dental training pathways; DFT, LDFT and DFT+DCT1 and which training pathway may best prepare trainees for independent clinical practice and future career prospects.

 Study Design:

-This was a qualitative study with the aim to explore perceptions and experiences of the three post-qualification dental training pathways provided by HEEYH (DFT, DFTDCT and LDFT).
+This was a qualitative study with the aim to explore perceptions and experiences of the three post-qualification dental training pathways provided by HEEYH (DFT, DFT+DCT1 and LDFT).
 The aim was to understand how this training prepares trainees for independent clinical practice and their future career.
 A total of 36 individual semi-structured interviews of both trainees and supervisors of the three different training pathways were conducted.
 Details of the study methodology can be found in Part 1 of the paper.

 Results: